You May Have A Claim, If You Were Hurt On A Dangerous Highway

 - Lack of proper hedge or tree maintenance by property owners, creating line-of-sight obstructions or covered traffic signs

 - Roadways made slippery by mud from mining site trucks, or winter use of water to clean mud from roadways, creating slick and icy conditions

 We Have In-Depth Knowledge In This Complex Area Of The Law

 Attorney JB Akers has extensive experience with these cases and insurance companies.
-He knows how to deal with them and the legal challenges you could face.
 We will investigate the available insurance carried by all parties responsible for the accident, including seeking coverage for motorcycle accidents, which are not covered by PIP insurance in West Virginia.

 Our firm also works with technical experts such as highway designers and engineers who employ computer simulation to demonstrate exactly how a dangerous highway condition caused our clients’ accidents.
 These accidents often result from the negligence of a private contractor hired to work on a public roadway.